Table of Contents

 The third common metric for measuring trading performance is the profit factor.
 It calculates the total of your winning trades and divides it with the total value of your losing trades to determine profitability.

 It is calculated in terms of R since it helps you check the amount of money you make relative to your losses, irrespective of the number of trades.
 For instance, If you have a winning percentage of 40%, but your wins are bigger than your losses, you will still turn up a profit.
 The table below accurately illustrates this point:

 |10 Total Trades|

 The table above shows that you still managed to turn a profit, even though you had more losses than wins.
 It showed that you are still 65% more profitable on your winning trades, and therefore managed to land in the black.

-Standard deviation is one of the most important tools used in trading and investing strategies, since it measures the market volatility, security, and predicts performance trends.
-When it
+Standard deviation is one of the most important tools used in trading and investing strategies, since it measures market volatility, security, and predicts trading performance trends.

 A low standard deviation isn’t the best for trading, but that depends on the investments you are making and the risk you are willing to assume.
 When dealing with deviation in your portfolio, you must consider your overall investment objective and your tolerance for volatility.

 The Sharpe ratio is designed to measure the risk-adjusted performance of a strategy.
 The ratio is reported by asset managers and offers an easy way to compare performance between strategies.
 It has several variations in calculating the Sharpe ratio, but the common is the excess return of the strategy, divided by the standard deviation of the returns.
 The interpretation of the ratio is the total excess return you get per unit of risk.
 Higher levels are more desirable.

 The graph below plots the 12-month rolling Sharpe ratio for the strategy and sets the benchmark.
 I have smoothed the Sharpe ratio to make the interpretation clearer.